-- facilitate rapid responses to control, eradicate or contain EAD incidents by having a preagreed framework for how response costs will be shared - ensure that all Funding Parties, including the affected industry(s), have a say when making decisions - provide certainty for funding and support financial accountability and transparency - assist the affected industry to return to business as usual in the shortest possible time.
+- facilitate rapid responses to control, eradicate or contain EAD incidents by having a pre-agreed framework for how response costs will be shared. - ensure that all Funding Parties, including the affected industry(s), have a say when making decisions.

 If you benefit, you pay.
 If you pay, you have a say.